neondatabase/website/content/docs/extensions/pg_stat_statements.md

 Let's explore some example usage patterns.

-### Find the most executed queries
+### Find the most frequently executed queries

 The most frequently run queries are often critical paths and optimization candidates.

-In the query below, you select the `query` and `calls` columns, representing the SQL statement and the number of times each statement has been executed, respectively - only the top 10 rows are returned (`LIMIT 10`).
+In the query below, you select the `query` and `calls` columns, representing the SQL statement and the number of times each statement has been executed, respectively.
+Only the top 10 rows are returned (`LIMIT 10`):

 ```sql
 SELECT query, calls